Who This Guide Is For

 A healthy response reports the API build SHA and the database connection status.
 Capture the X-Request-ID header for support conversations.

-Step 3 - Register a Webhook Endpoint
+Step 3 - Register Webhook Endpoints

 curl -s -X POST "$PAYCA_BASE_URL/v1/webhooks" \